OpenKNX/OAM-LogicModule/doc/OpenKNX-PIO-dev-setup.md

 For all tasks you have to prepare PIO to built for your hardware.
 For our LogicModule, the necessary information is

 * the PIN for Prog-LED,
-* is the LED on with a 1 or a 0 signal,
+* is the LED powered by an 1 or a 0 signal,
 * the PIN for the Prog-Button,
-* does the Prog-Button send a 0 or a 1 signal on press,
+* which are the UART-PINS for KNX communication
-* which are the UART-Pins for KNX communication
+* which is the PIN for the Buzzer (optional)
-* which is the Pin for the Buzzer (optional)
+* which is the PIN for power failure (SAVE-PIN, optional)

 There might be additional things necessary for firmware, which is using this LogicModule, this should be described in their dev setup document.

 Most occasional users will just use Hardware where our firmware already works.
-For this hardware there are existing board definitions in a file "HardwareDevices.h" contained in our OGM-SensorDevices project.
+There is a File LogikmodulHardware.h where this hardware is listed.

 Open platformio.ini-file located in OAM-LogicModule project.
 At the end of this file you will find a section